110th Street–Malcolm X Plaza station

-The 110th Street–Malcolm X Plaza station is a station on the IRT Lenox Avenue Line of the New York City Subway, located at the intersection of 110th Street and Lenox Avenue at the southern edge of Harlem, Manhattan.
+The 110th Street–Malcolm X Plaza station or the Central Park North–110th Street station is a station on the IRT Lenox Avenue Line of the New York City Subway, located at the intersection of 110th Street and Lenox Avenue at the southern edge of Harlem, Manhattan.
 It is served by the 2 and 3 trains at all times.

 The 110th Street–Malcolm X Plaza station was constructed for the Interborough Rapid Transit Company (IRT) as part of the city's first subway line, which was approved in 1900.
 Construction on the tunnel to the south of 110th Street started on August 30, and construction on the tunnel to the north started on October 2 of the same year.
-The station opened as Central Park North–110th Street on November 23, 1904.
+The station was opened on November 23, 1904.
 The station's platform was lengthened in 1910, and the station was renamed for Malcolm X Plaza in 2025.

 The 110th Street–Malcolm X Plaza station contains one island platform and two tracks.
 The station was built with tile and mosaic decorations.
 The platform contains exits to Lenox Avenue's intersections with 110th Street and 111th Street.